kasohn/hiHMM/README.md

     * Unmapped_input_files
     * Output (output from `driv_hiHMM.m` in **Step 3**)

-The R scripts use a number of packages, which are automatically detected and installed by the scripts.
+The R scripts use a number of packages, which are automatically detected and will need to be installed if not already done so by the user.
 These include:

 * `hiHMM_Pre1.r`: [IRanges](http://bioconductor.org/packages/2.3/bioc/html/IRanges.html)
 * `hiHMM_Post1.r`: [gplots](http://cran.r-project.org/web/packages/gplots/index.html), [RColorBrewer](http://cran.r-project.org/web/packages/RColorBrewer/index.html)
 * `hiHMM_Post2.r`: [IRanges](http://bioconductor.org/packages/2.3/bioc/html/IRanges.html)